 Copilot Cowork represents a real shift: from "AI that answers questions" to "AI that completes tasks."
 That's valuable.
 But it's not a must-buy for every organisation.

-If you're already on M365 and drowning in multi-step workflows, it's worth piloting when GA hits.
+If you're already on M365 and drowning in multi-step workflows, Cowork is now in production and worth piloting.
 If you're evaluating AI tools from scratch, understand whether your actual problem is intelligent task completion or just cost reduction.
 Different problems, different tools.

 And if you're not sure which category you're in, that's exactly what we help with.